prendradjaja/bookworm/JOURNAL.md

 Learned: For Services and other `@Injectable`s, initialization happens in ctor not oninit https://stackoverflow.com/questions/35110690/ngoninit-not-being-called-when-injectable-class-is-instantiated

+**v0.1.13:**

+- Left border
-**v0.1.13:** Manually reassign color for title "The Gamer" -- too close to "Norse Mythology"
+- Manually reassign color for title "The Gamer" -- too close to "Norse Mythology"

 ----